eddydg/NoMoreCaptcha/README.md

 NoMoreCaptcha
 =============

-OCR project in OCaml - Made by the UPPERCASE team
+O.C.R. project in OCaml - Made by the UPPERCASE team